 One of the root causes of children dropping out from school and ending up as child laborers is the severe neglect of their vital early years – from birth to the age of six.
-Save the Children, with its experience across India sees working towards provision of Early Childhood Care and Education as one of the best ’preventive strategies’ through preparedness of children in the age group 3+ - 6 years with school readiness skills.
+Save the Children, with its experience across India sees working towards provision of Early Childhood Care and Education as one of the best ’preventive strategies’ through preparedness of children in the age group 3 to 6 years with school readiness skills.
 We work with Anganwadi staff and concerned government authorities to strengthen the pre-school education component in AWCs.

 AWW working with young kids in AWC